 The Gel Noosa Tri 11 has a standard running shoe length.
 Those with a medium-sized heel, mid-foot and forefoot areas can acclimate well to the dimensions of this model.
 The toe section of this version is slightly narrower than that of the Gel Noosa Tri 10.
 Its semi-curved shape traces the natural curvature of the human foot, so the runner won’t feel an uncomfortable tightness in the rear or mid-foot sections.

-The AHAR or Asics High Abrasion Rubber is a high quality carbon rubber material in the heel area that offers durable protection against wear and abrasion.
+Just like the popular Asics Gel Kayano 25, the Gel Noosa Tri 11 uses the AHAR or Asics High Abrasion Rubber which is a high-quality carbon rubber material in the heel area that offers durable protection against wear and abrasion.
 It shields the shoe from scratches or the debilitating effects of use.